17 May 5 Friyays: March 23

 Viva La Independent Bookstores

 In this report from NPR, we learned that independent bookstores are experiencing a renaissance.
 As gathering places for readers, these bookstores are also serving as anchors for new retail development.
-(My favs are Doylestown Bookshop and Newtown Bookshop – although I wish they wouldn’t be so snotty about roance – and the ever incredible Ripped Bodice.)
+(My favs are Doylestown Bookshop and Newtown Bookshop – although I wish they wouldn’t be so snotty about romance – and the ever incredible Ripped Bodice.)

 This particular item is an intersection of multiple loves for me: Broadway, Philadelphia pride, and Tina Fey.
 Mean Girls opened this week at the August Wilson theater.
 Dr. Hinson and I have tickets for next Saturday and we CANNOT WAIT.
 Make sure you’re following our Instagram, actually, because we’ll be filling our story that day with our adventures.